ibm-cloud-docs/watsonxdata/start_console.md

 The home page provides information about the logged in user, the login timestamp, and region where the {{site.data.keyword.lakehouse_short}} is created.

-The home page provides information about the logged in user, the login timestamp, and region where the {{site.data.keyword.lakehouse_short}} is created.

 ## Homepage tiles
 {: #getstarted-console_1}